nelsonic/nelsonic.github.io/draft/goals--Brian-Tracy-12-step-goal-setting-guide.md

 ## 3. Set a `Deadline`.
-#### _Your subconscious mind uses deadlines as “forcing systems” to drive you , consciously and unconsciously toward achieving your goal on schedule._
+#### _Your subconscious mind uses deadlines as "forcing systems" to drive you , consciously and unconsciously toward achieving your goal on schedule._

 1. If your goal is big enough, set sub-deadlines.
 2. If you want to achieve financial independence, you may set a 10 or 20-year goal, and